radiantlogic-v8/documentation-new/documentation/use-cases/onprem-entraidsync.md

     ![Image showing attribute mapping](Media/img-31.png)

-- Map all other necessary user attributes such as name, email, job title, department, etc. as needed.
+2. Map all other necessary user attributes such as name, email, job title, department, etc. as needed.
 Enable the Apply target attribute mappings checkbox and click OK to save the mappings.

-- After mapping, enable **Apply Target Attribute Mappings** and click **OK**.
+3. After mapping, enable **Apply Target Attribute Mappings** and click **OK**.
 You should see all your saved mappings in the screen.

   ![Image showing complete attribute mappings](Media/img-33.png)

 Repeat a similar approach for **Update** and **Delete** rules.

-### d.
+### g.
 Test Transformation

 After setting your transformation rules for all events, you can test if the transformation rules execute as expected or not by following these steps: